-The coronavirus pandemic is probably the greatest economic disruptor of the century.
+The COVID-19 pandemic is probably the greatest economic disruptor of the century.
 The consequent global ban on non-essential travel, country-wide lockdowns, office closures and enforced home working are immediate threats to business continuity.
 It’s understandable that businesses worry about what the future will bring and look for ways to adapt to the new reality.

 It’s too early to make any reliable predictions, but the general outlook for the economic future isn’t optimistic.
 The stock markets are plunging and fears of the global recession are kicking in.
-McKinsey points out to three scenarios that may unfold: a quick recovery, a global slowdown, or a pandemic-driven recession.
+McKinsey points out to three scenarios that may unfold: a quick recovery, a global slowdown, or a COVID-19 pandemic-driven recession.

 Nonetheless, some businesses may actually benefit from the new reality.
 Those who are technologically-advanced, prepared for remote work and operate in remote teams are certainly in an advantageous position.
 In fact, they may even observe increased growth in the current circumstances.